ray-cast/ray-mmd/Materials/README.md

 Alpha:
 ----------------
-　　It has no effect on opaque objects, because of each tab is independent of others and each tab will fetched the alpha value from .PMX model, it won't affects all of the other tabs, and if you modified this entry you should also edit the `main.fx` at the same time.
+　　It has no effect on opaque objects, each tab is independent of other tab, it won't affects all of the other tabs, and other tab will fetched alpha value from .PMX model rather than this entry, so you should also edit the `main.fx` at the same time if you modified this entry.

 * ##### ALPHA_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### ALPHA_MAP_UV_FLIP (see [ALBEDO_MAP_UV_FLIP](#ALBEDO_MAP_UV_FLIP))